ElPatatin/inception-of-things/README.md

 rc-service zram-init start
 ```

-# A grphical interface because the subjects says so…
+# A graphical interface because the subjects says so…
 This good man may be the only one with a simple enough [guide](https://breder.org/alpine-setup) and actually funcional one at that on how to install a lightweight GUI on alpine.
 Basically at this point you want to install these packaged: `apk add --no-cache setup-xorg-base xfce4 lightdm-gtk-greeter xfce4-terminal firefox-esr mousepad`.
 After this, add the service and start the GUI with `rc-update add lightdm` `rc-update add dbus` and start it `rc-sercice lightdm start`.
 (It should be now always start with a GUI on noot up).